TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/userguide/power-users.md

 * `components=` a comma-separated list of component paths

+* `blocking=` a comma-separated list of bugs the new issue will block

+* `blockedon=` a comma-separated list of bugs the new issue is blocked by

 ## Chrome custom search engines

 An easy way to skip a step when searching for issues is to define a keyword for